svenstaro/spring/doc/site/changelogs/running-changelog.markdown

 * added the following `GL` constants for use in `gl.BlendEquation`: `FUNC_ADD`, `FUNC_SUBTRACT`, `FUNC_REVERSE_SUBTRACT`, `MIN` and `MAX`.
 * added `Spring.GetWindowDisplayMode() → number width, number height, number bitsPerPixel, number refreshRateHz, string pixelFormatName`.
 The pixel format name is something like, for example, "SDL_PIXELFORMAT_RGB565".
+* added `Spring.ForceUnitCollisionUpdate(unitID) → nil`.
+Forces a quadfield position update, which guarantees that hitscan weapons can hit the unit on that frame even if the `movement.unitQuadPositionUpdateRate` modrule is set to above 1 (which it is by default).
+Otherwise there are rare edge cases where they will ghost through.

 ### Weapon fixes
 * fix `Cannon` type weapons aiming at the (0, 0) corner of the world if they can't find a physical firing solution due to target leading